 Each case is unique, so you’ll ultimately have to address the specific sources of your personal financial difficulties, such as unchecked spending, insufficient earnings, or problem debt.
-In the meantime, you can get a head start, turning around your finances, by changing the way you think about money and reversing a negative mindset.
+But, in the meantime, you can get a head start, turning around your finances by changing the way you think about money and reversing a negative mindset.

 Give Yourself a Break

 In many cases, financial distress is a direct result of poor money management decisions.
 Not always, but often, unsustainable spending habits or expensive lifestyle choices are the source of the financial pressure you’re feeling.
 When bad choices come back around to haunt your finances, it’s natural to blame yourself, harshly judging your performance as a personal money manager.

 Though accountability is an important part of effective financial management, being too hard on yourself is counterproductive.
 Rather than wallow in guilt and shame for making bad financial choices, focus instead on bouncing back from poor outcomes and putting the past behind you.
 In addition, each error presents learning opportunities you can use to avoid future problems, so accept small failures and move on to bigger, better things.

 Financial understanding lags in the UK; studies consistently highlight financial knowledge gaps among consumers.
 If you’re not as savvy as you should be with money, this fundamental lack of understanding may be to blame for your finances underperforming.
 It may not happen overnight, but boosting your knowledge about economics and other money matters can help you guide your finances in a better direction.